OnionBrowser/OnionBrowser/README.md

 - Per-host/domain security and privacy settings:

-  - Disables SSL 2 and SSL 3 by default with a configurable minimum TLS or SSL version to require from the host, such as TLS-only, or TLS 1.2-only.
+  - Disables SSL 2 and SSL 3 by default with a configurable minimum TLS version to require from the host, such as TLS 1.2-only.
 Also disables weak TLS ciphers.

   - Configurable security policy: